 With a market capitalisation of US$2.2b, BGC Partners is a pretty big company, even by global standards.
 It is quite likely well known to very many investors.
 It takes deep pocketed investors to influence the share price of a large company, so it's a little unusual to see companies this size with high beta values.
 It may be that that this company is more heavily impacted by broader economic factors than most.

 What this means for you:

 Since BGC Partners has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
 For example, it might be a high growth stock or have a lot of operating leverage in its business model.
-This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as BGC Partners’s financial health and performance track record.
-I urge you to continue your research by taking a look at the following:
+In order to fully understand whether BGCP is a good investment for you, we also need to consider important company-specific fundamentals such as BGC Partners’s financial health and performance track record.
+I highly recommend you dive deeper by considering the following:

 - Financial Health: Are BGCP’s operations financially sustainable?
 Balance sheets can be hard to analyze, which is why we’ve done it for you.
 Check out our financial health checks here.

 - Past Track Record: Has BGCP been consistently performing well irrespective of the ups and downs in the market?
 Go into more detail in the past performance analysis and take a look at the free visual representations of BGCP's historicals for more clarity.